27 October 1977

 "Feeling a little homesick?"

 "Yeah," said the boy, stifling tears.
 "A lot."
-His typically stoic, distant grandfather sat down next to him on the nearest bunk.
-"I want to go home," the boy admitted.
+As his typically stoic, distant grandfather sat down next to him on the nearest bunk the boy admitted, "I want to go home."

-"I don't think most ten-year-old kids could do a trip like this.
+"I don't think most ten-year-old kids could do it.
 But your grandma and I knew how much you'd love to come here.
 We were a little worried that it would be too far away for a boy your age to travel without his folks.
 But you've come so far, and you've been so bold.
-I'm really, really glad you're here with us."
+I'm really glad you're here with us."

 "I'm glad, too.
 I just miss mom and pop right now."

-"Whenever I go on sleepovers at my friends' house, and I have trouble sleeping at night, I like to think, if I need to I can just get up and walk home," the boy explained.
-"But I know:" he sniffed, "I can't ever walk home from here."
+"Whenever I go on sleepovers at my friends' house, and I have trouble sleeping at night, I always like to think, if I need to go home, I can just get up and walk there," the boy explained.
+"But I know," he sniffed, "I can't ever walk home from here."